SamSamhuns/tensorflow_training/README.md

 Notes:

 - Using the `-r` option while training will override the `resume_checkpoint` param in config yaml if this param is not null.
--   To add tensorflow logs to train/test logs, set `"disable_existing_loggers"` parameter to `true` in `tf_train/logging/logger_config.json`.
+- To add tensorflow logs to train/test logs, set `"disable_existing_loggers"` parameter to `true` in `tensorflow_training/logging/logger_config.json`.
--   Out of Memory errors during training could be caused by large batch sizes, model size or dataset.cache() call in train preprocessing in `tf_train/pipelines/data_pipeline.py`.
+- Out of Memory errors during training could be caused by large batch sizes, model size or dataset.cache() call in train preprocessing in `tensorflow_training/pipelines/data_pipeline.py`.
--   When using mixed_float16 precision, the dtypes of the final dense and activation layers must be set to `float32`.
+- When using mixed_float16 precision, the data types of the final dense and activation layers must be set to `float32`.
 - An error like: `ValueError: Unexpected result of train_function (Empty logs)` could be caused by incorrect paths to train and validation directories in the config.yaml files

 ### Track training with tensorBoard